bruceravel/demeter/documentation/Athena/hephaestus.rst

 fraction of the 175 milligrams for a real sample, giving the matrix that much less than 1 absorption length.

-As another example, here is the calculation on cobalt ferrite, CoFe2O4, which has a specific gravity of about 5.
+As another example, here is the calculation on cobalt ferrite, CoFe\
+:sub:`2`\ O\ :sub:`4`, which has a specific gravity of about 5.
 Computing the cross section at 7800 eV will trigger a calculation of the sample depth corresponding to a unit edge step at the Co K edge.
 This additional calculation is triggered because the calculation energy, 7800 eV, is within 100 eV of the Co K edge energy of 7709 eV.

 ::